Master of Science in Athletic Training

 All students must meet and complete the following items for admission consideration:

-- Completion of all pre‐requisite and foundational knowledge courses with a grade of “C” or higher (Included in Application packet link below)
+- Completion of all pre‐requisite and foundational knowledge courses with a grade of “C” or higher.

-- Two letters of recommendation from persons knowledgeable of their academic and/or professional work from outside of the Otterbein Health & Sport Sciences Department (Included in Application packet link below)
+- Two letters of recommendation from persons knowledgeable of their academic and/or professional work from outside of the Otterbein Health & Sport Sciences Department.

 Once all materials are submitted, both the athletic training program director along with the clinical education coordinator will determine which candidates will receive admission to the program.